dshirya/system_exploration_oliynyk/README.md

 ### Calculations and Output

-•The program calculates the molar ratio of elements in the formula.
+• The program calculates the molar ratio of elements in the formula.
-•The average coordinate of the compound on the selected periodic table format is determined based on the elements’ positions and their stoichiometric ratios.
+• The average coordinate of the compound on the selected periodic table format is determined based on the elements’ positions and their stoichiometric ratios.
-•Users can specify binary or ternary data for visualization.
+• Users can specify binary or ternary data for visualization.

 ## **Prerequisites**